 Level 3 tasks are about thinking for a purpose.
 Students are encouraged to work harder when they understand the underlying reason for their efforts.
 Projects that are created for and/or evaluated by someone outside the classroom provide the answer to that ubiquitous question: "Why do we have to do this?"

 Because Wixie work exists online, students can easily share it with a wide audience.
-Students working with outside stakeholders like non-profits or business leaders they can share URLs for their work (and the requisite passcode) to make it easier for their audience to evaluate, edit, and use their creations.
+Students working with outside stakeholders like non-profits or business leaders can share URLs for their work (and the requisite passcode) to make it easier for their audience to evaluate, edit, and use their creations.

 Level 4 - Extended Thinking

 Level 4 tasks ask students to reason over an extended period of time.
-New information gathered during the learning process changes student ideas, thinking, and action.
+New information gathered during the learning process changes students' ideas, thinking, and action.
 At level 4, teachers don't plan a lesson; rather, students are exploring issues, formulating questions, engaging with complex problems, and working to develop solutions.

 Students can use Wixie to help them make sense of information and prioritize thinking and actions.
 For example, students might create a sequence to show the steps in a process, use a fact vs opinion chart to clarify online research, or a main idea-key details-evidence organizer to develop their argument.
 They could also use a Five Whys organizer to help identify the root of a problem or identify cause and effect.